BenCaiello/PalmettoBUG/README.md

         - update text / incorporate proofreading edits

     2).
 Code:
+        - (optional) De-vendorise FlowSOM?
+It is on PyPI now & I don't see conflicting dependencies
         - Test more python versions (3.11, 3.12, etc.), create new env / pip freeze files for the updated dependency & python version lists